UIUC-iSchool-DataViz/spring2019online/week10/lecture10.md

 <iframe src="https://player.vimeo.com/video/206139648" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 <p><a href="https://vimeo.com/206139648">Jaret before and after</a> from <a href="https://vimeo.com/aldacenter">Alan Alda Center</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

+notes:
+so here is an example of a scientist and, in a typical scientist fashion, using a  lot of jargon

+but then after taking some improv he's able to communicate more effectively to the public

 ---

 ## Jargon